Understanding the Penalties to Breaking Your Lease

 There are many reasons why someone may want to break their lease; however, it is important to understand that a lease is a binding, legal contract between you and your landlord, so breaking it IS a breach in contract and WILL come with a cost.
 If you are renting and are house hunting, if you close on a house, you can set your move-in date for after your lease is up, or try to arrange your home move-in as close as possible to the end of your lease.

-Regardless of why you end up breaking your lease, Kansas City moving companies want you to understand your chances of penalty; when they are lowest and when they are highest.
+Regardless of why you end up breaking your lease, our Corpus Christi moving company wants you to understand your chances of penalty; when they are lowest and when they are highest.

 LOW: Your chances of having a penalty enforced for breaking your lease will be lowest and possibly nonexistent if you meet the following criteria: